NimaMohseni/Morphometric-Analysis/README.md

 * `Sex.`
 * `Complete:` The complete name of each sample (the names used in the initial landmark data imported in morphologika).

-It is recommended that this data set should be produced for the intial landmark data before removing any samples because it would act as a refrence, making further comparisons feasible.
+It is recommended that this data-set should be produced for the intial landmark data before removing any samples because it would act as a refrence, making further comparisons feasible.
-This refrence data set can be created just once and saved to be read and used later.
+This refrence data-set can be created just once and saved to be read and used later.

-The first step is to create an instance of the class after importing it amd then passing the refrence data set to it:
+The first step is to create an instance of the class after importing it amd then passing the refrence data-set to it:

 ```python
 from Morphometrics import procpca as procpca